The Art of Seduction: The Rake

 The Rake is a seducer who catches their target's fancy by incessantly pursuing her.
 Just like the siren has an effect on men due to her physical presence, a rake has an effect on women due to his ability to show an ardent devotion to her.
 She is attracted to him because he seems to be madly in love with her.
-He shows no hesitation or reluctance, and unabashedly admits his weakness when in her presence, hence making himself every woman's dream come true.
+He shows no hesitation or reluctance, and unabashedly admits his weakness when in her presence, hence making every woman's dream come true.
 He is an expert at using words and language to show his devotion.
 Like the Siren, the Rake also keeps a part of his personality hidden, creating a sense of danger and thrill.
-He also has a reputation for being a ladies's man and being reckless in love, but he never downplays or hides his notoriety.
+He also has a reputation for being a ladies man and being reckless in love, but he never downplays or hides his notoriety.
 Instead he uses it to his advantage to generate interest among women.
+Greene uses Fronsac, the Duke of Richelieu and Gabriele D'Annunzio as examples of Rakes.

 SYMBOL: Fire.
-The Rake burns with a desire that enflames the woman he is seducing.
+The Rake burns with a desire that inflames the woman he is seducing.
 It is extreme, uncontrollable, and dangerous.
 The Rake may end in hell, but the flames surrounding him often make him seem that much more desirable to women.